 Why are you doing what you’re doing?

 Whenever we had to decide what to do next, we would avoid asking general questions like “what’s important?”
 Every team always has a different opinion about that anyway.
 Instead, we’d ask something along the lines of: “how will this help farmers focus on farming?” or “how will this help farmers spend more time at home?”
 This kind of common vision helps bring things to a more neutral ground, scaling down conflicts across teams and making it easier to deliver features as development moves forward.
+Including statements like this on your prioritization canvas helps them to stay clear, defined, and at the front of your dev team’s minds too.

 Why does your customer want to buy your product?